Jack M. Eckerd – Short Biography

 Company: Eckerd Corporation

-Key business leader success traits: perseverance, great in marketing
+Key business leader success traits: perseverance, excellent Marketing Skills

-Jack Eckerd also tried his hand in politics albeit with less success.
+Jack Eckerd also tried his hand in politics but didn’t have much luck.
 He had two unsuccessful attempts running for the governorship of Florida as a Republican.
 He also unsuccessfully ran for the U.S. Senate as an independent.